go101/immutable-value-proposal/README.md

 Similarly, a value hosted at a specified memory address may represent as fixed or normal, depending on different scenarios.

-Data synchronizations are still needed when concurrently reading a fina which is not a true immutable value.
+Data synchronizations are still needed when concurrently reading a final which is not a true immutable value.
 But if a final isn't referenced by any normal value, then there are no (safe) ways to modifiy it, so concurrently reading it doesn't need data synchronization.